someobserver/recurgence/investigations/001-stable-soliton/index.md

 **Data preservation:** All raw field configurations, mass calculations, and intermediate results stored for subsequent analysis.

 **Validation requirements:** Results interpreted within RFT theoretical framework documented in [Mathematics](/math/).
 No claims regarding correspondence to physical phenomena without explicit external validation.

-## Recognition Event

-The field equation solutions showed a harmonic structure that triggered a frisson response.
-Visualizing the mass distributions brought aesthetic recognition of quantum-like progression patterns.

-Was a genuine shock to see the characteristic length constraint.
-I wasn't expecting that but in retrospect it makes sense.
-Tight coupling between field strength and spatial extent would indicate constraint propagation through recursive dynamics.

-The stability boundary between C(0) = 0.8 and 0.9 was clean and demands further investigation.

 ---